OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * FILTERSENSITIVETRAINDATA.
 Actively prevent sensitive data when constructing the trainset using manual verification and/or automated detection and/or careful selection of train data sources

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?
 * FILTERSENSITIVEMODELOUTPUT.
 Actively censor sensitive data by detecting it when possible (e.g. phone number)

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 ### 2.2.2.
 Model inversion and Membership inference
 Model inversion occurs when an attacker reconstructs a part of the training set by intensive experimentation during which the input is optimized to maximize indications of confidence level in the output of the model.